acoli-repo/acoli-morph/morphisto/example.md

 **Note 2:** to use the base form and `olia:hasTag` in combination also allows us to add other kinds of strings to the base form.
 In particular, we can add the mysterious `en` string that the `$VVPres$` rule presupposes but that is not in the lexicon (this rule actually starts with the canonical form, not with the base form, hence the mismatch).
-This is very much a hack, though.
+This is very much a hack, though, and we should skip it from the current modelling.

   :entry#152 ontolex:lexicalForm
     [ a ontolex:Form;